jojogo9/Zeus.Wang/source/_posts/2022-03-07-data-visualization.md

 ## Steps of the project

-### 1. Find a dataset
+### 1. Find a dataset and take a look at the data format

 I got my dataset from [waf.cs.illinois.edu](https://waf.cs.illinois.edu/discovery/grade_disparity_between_sections_at_uiuc/)

+The dataset contains 9 columns: Course ID	Course Title, Primary Instructor and the number of students who got A, B, C, D, F, W in the last five years.

 ### 2. Understand the application scenario

-First, students choose courses to meet graduation requirements.
-Through this link, I learned about ][UIUC's graduation requirements](http://catalog.illinois.edu/undergraduate/engineering/computer-science-bs/#degreerequirementstext).
+Students choose courses to meet graduation requirements.
+Through this link, I learned about [UIUC's graduation requirements](http://catalog.illinois.edu/undergraduate/engineering/computer-science-bs/#degreerequirementstext).

-Based on the graduation requirements, I have determined that my project should include two aspects: one is based on core courses, and the second is based on all courses.
+Based on the graduation requirements, I have determined that my project should include two aspects: one is based on Computer Science Technical Core, and the second is based on all courses.

+### 3. Understand user needs

+As students, we usually hope to choose:
+* courses with as many credits as possible
+* courses with high excellent rate and high pass rate